The Role of the World Coatings Council in Advocacy and Policy

-The paint, coating and printing ink industries have a long history of sustainable practices and providing products that protect, sustain and add value to the built environment, our infrastructure, and the objects we depend on every day.
-The industry continues to reduce its environmental footprint and embraces sustainability by increasing resource recovery, reducing and eliminating hazardous emissions, offering products formulated to meet specific safety requirements, and being supportive of efforts to conduct “life-cycle analyses” that evaluate all of the relevant environmental impacts and benefits from preserving and protecting the global infrastructure.
-The industry also addresses its social responsibility by creating health and safety programs to protect the workforce that manufactures its products and the communities that use paints, coatings and printing inks.
+The paint and coatings industry has a long history providing products that protect, sustain, and add value to our infrastructure and the objects we depend on every day.
+The industry continues to embrace sustainable practices by reducing its environmental footprint, increasing resource recovery, and reducing and eliminating hazardous emissions.
+The industry continues to support efforts to conduct “life-cycle analyses” that evaluate all of the relevant environmental impacts and benefits of the products that work to preserve and protect the global infrastructure.
+The industry also addresses its social responsibility by creating health and safety programs to protect the communities and workforce that manufacture and use its paints and coatings products.

 The World Coatings Council believes that sustainability programs should be developed and implemented by individual associations in a manner that allows for consistency and harmonization across the globe.
-National or regional paint and printing inks associations are the appropriate organizations to facilitate and help enhance sustainability programs on behalf of the members in their respective country or region.
-At the same time, The council believes it is essential that national associations create consistent messages and comparable metrics when implementing individual sustainability programs.
-By pursuing conformity, national associations will be able to compare best practices and indicators of performance, and ultimately, companies can reference consistent programs.
+National or regional paint and printing inks associations are the appropriate organizations to facilitate and help enhance sustainability programs on behalf of the members they support in their respective country or region.
+WCC believes it is essential that national associations create consistent messages and comparable metrics when implementing individual sustainability programs.
+By pursuing conformity, national associations will be able to compare best practices and indicators of performance ultimately allowing companies to be able reference consistent sustainability programs.

 Transport of Dangerous Goods

-The UNSCETDG meets twice a year, in June and December, always in Geneva, Switzerland, to consider proposals from governmental and non-governmental delegations that will be incorporated into the UN Model Regulations.
+The UN SCE TDG meets twice per year in Geneva, Switzerland, to consider proposals from governmental and non-governmental delegations that are developed to be incorporated into the model regulation.

 Globally Harmonized System